kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 All right.
 So far you've learned about algorithms, pseudocode, and machine learning at a high level.
 Now let's practice putting some of these elements together.

-> Instructor Note: Run through the example and ask students to draw a decision tree based on the "business rules" below, in pseudocode.

 Let's review the following example and apply a type of *supervised* learning model called a "decision tree" to generalize and make predictions: